<?xml version="1.0" encoding="utf-8"?>

 It matters what you ask

-The questions you ask during customer interviews are crucial because they determine the quality and reliability of the feedback you gather.
-Humans are often influenced by cognitive biases, which can distort responses if questions aren't framed carefully.
-For example, when people are asked about their general habits or future aspirations, they tend to give idealized responses rather than reflecting what they actually do in real-life situations.
-This can lead to inaccurate insights that don't truly capture user behavior.
+The questions you ask during customer interviews determine the quality and reliability of the feedback you gather.
+Humans are influenced by cognitive biases that distort responses when questions aren't framed carefully.
+When people are asked about general habits or future intentions, they give idealized responses rather than reflecting actual behavior.
+This leads to inaccurate insights that don't capture real user needs.

-To avoid this, it's essential to ask for specific stories about past behavior.
-Rather than asking a broad question like, "How do you usually plan your day?" ask something more concrete, such as, "Tell me about the last time you set your work goals for the day."
-This prompts users to recall actual events and actions, providing more accurate and valuable insights.
+• Ask about specific instances, not habits: Instead of "How do you usually plan your day?" ask "Tell me about the last time you set your work goals for the day."
+This prompts users to recall actual events rather than idealized versions.

 Exercise #11